logux/docs/3-concepts/4-state.md

 As result, if developer used [atomic actions], conflict actions will override each other (“last write wins” model).
 In complicated cases, you can make your can define merge logic in reducers.

 By default, **Server** doesn’t use time travel, because average state can’t be stored in the memory.
 You need manually compare action’s time and latest change time to implement “last write wins”.
-In the similiar way you can implement any other conflict resolution logic.
+In the similar way you can implement any other conflict resolution logic.

 <details open><summary><b>Node.js</b></summary>